CodeScop/Oge-Mai-Field-Guide/forexpeditionresources.md

 - **Sources:**
   - FOREST OGE-MAI
-  - SC Battles: Sapilo (450 words, 1 Saliva Vial for 1), Sapira (350 words, 1 Saliva Vial for 1), Sapiti (300 words, 1 Saliva Vial for 0-1)
+  - SC Battles: Oncaiii (800 words & 1 Saliva Vial for 1-2), Sapilo (450 words, 1 Saliva Vial for 1), Sapira (350 words, 1 Saliva Vial for 1), Sapiti (300 words, 1 Saliva Vial for 0-1)
 - **Sell price:** 4 Coins (Don't sell; there is always a use lurking somewhere.
 As long as quests exists, there is always a use.)
 - **Used for:** outside game

 ### Stempo

 - **Sources:**
+  - BC Quest: One Hundred Creatures (5)
+  - FB Quest: To Collect Memories (5)
-  - SC Quest: A Forest Riddle (3)
+  - SC Quest: A Forest Riddle (3), Slowest Tortoise Wins (2), Stone City Chaos (4)
-  - TT Quest: Boots Made for Climbing (1)
+  - TT Quest: Boots Made for Climbing (1), Buholi in the Sky (4)
   - GL Quest: Shadows In Flux (3)
 - **Sell Price:** Priceless.
 Sorry, 250 Coins, but DON'T SELL.
 - **Used for:** later game,